Normanby Island (Papua New Guinea): Economy

-Local Population
+Local population

-Normanby Island's population consists of small tribes and communities spread out across the entire island, with some of the tribes having histories going back thousands of years.
-Most of the individuals living on the island are indigenous peoples whose families have lived there for generations.
+Normanby Island's inhabitants live in small communities spread out across the island.
+The location has been inhabited for thousands of years, and most of the individuals living on the island are indigenous peoples whose families have lived there for generations.

 There are at least 25 settlements on the island with more than 5 houses, with hundreds more small huts and farms scattered around the terrain.
-The island and its tribes are involved in the Kula Exchange, an exchange of goods between islands in the MASSIM archipelago that involves thousands of individuals who travel hundreds of miles by canoe in order to exchange Kula valuables.
-Villagers live in small, raised wood huts and in small close-knit communities.
-The inhabitants of the island speak in Austronesian language as part of the Trans-New Guinea language family.
 The two main settlements with the largest number of inhabitants on the island are Esa'ala on the northern side of the island followed by Sehulea on the south-eastern side of the island.
 The majority of the structures in both settlements are wooden huts made from nearby trees around the building.
-Most of the local population live along the shoreline.
+Most of the local population live along the shoreline, in small, raised wood huts and in small close-knit communities.

+The island's inhabitants are involved in the Kula exchange, an exchange of goods between islands in the Massim archipelago that involves thousands of individuals who travel hundreds of miles by canoe to exchange Kula valuables.
+They speak the Austronesian language known as Duau.